apache/nifi-minifi-cpp/README.md

 will be disabled in your deployment.

  The executable is stored in the bin directory and is titled minificontroller.
 Available commands are listed below.
- Note that with all commands and immediate response by the agent isn't guaranteed.
+ Note that with all commands an immediate response by the agent isn't guaranteed.
 In all cases the agent assumes the role of validating that a response was received, but execution of said command may take some time depending on a number of factors to include persistent storage type, size of queues, and speed of hardware.

  #### Specifying connecting information